 They can walk:

-- over 200 metres (218 yards)
+• over 200 metres (218 yards)

-- 51 to 200 metres (56 to 218 yards)
+• 51 to 200 metres (56 to 218 yards)

-- 50 metres (55 yards) or less
+• 50 metres (55 yards) or less

-- a few steps
+• a few steps

 It takes them:

-- more than 5 minutes
+• more than 5 minutes

-- 3 to 4 minutes
+• 3 to 4 minutes

-- 1 to 2 minutes
+• 1 to 2 minutes

-- less than a minute
+• less than a minute

 Please tick the box that best describes their walking speed.

-Normal

-This means they can easily keep up with friends.
+Normal This means they can easily keep up with friends.

-Slow

-This means they can only keep up with friends with a lot of effort.
+Slow This means they can only keep up with friends with a lot of effort.

-Very Slow

-This means they can't keep up with friends.
+Very Slow This means they can't keep up with friends.

-29 Please tick the box that best describe They: , ,

-• walk normally

-• walk with a limp

-• shuffle

-• drag their leg

-• walk with one or both feet turned in wards

-• walk on their toes

-• have poor balance

-If they have other difficulties with the way they walk, tell us below what they are.

-30 Does the effort of walking seriously affect their health?

-For example, walking can cause bleed ankle joints.
+, Please tick the box that best describes the way they walk.
+They: • walk normally • walk with a limp • shuffle • drag their leg • walk with one or both feet turned inwards • walk on their toes • have poor balance If they have other difficulties with the way they walk, tell us below what they are.
+Does the effort of walking seriously affect their health?
+For example, walking can cause bleeding into the knee and ankle joints.
 Yes Tell us below how their health is affected.
-No Go to question 31.

-31 their needs vary or anything
+If you want to tell us why you have ticked the boxes, how their needs vary or anything else you the we should know, use the box below.
 For example, they have more pain or tiredness if they walk too far the day before.
+To example, they have more paint of the taries in they walk too far the day before.